 First Aid Stations

-First Aid supplies for minor injuries will be available at five (5) first aid stations located throughout the Facility as shown on Drawing No. D7.
+First Aid supplies for minor injuries are available at five (5) first aid stations located throughout the Facility as shown on Drawing No. D7.
 As part of employee safety training, staff is shown where first aid stations are located.

 Local Medical Facility

-The Ocala Regional Medical Center is located at 1431 SW 1st Ave, in Ocala, Florida, and is approximately 1.1 miles from the Lighting Resources Facility as shown in the map on the following page.
+The Ocala Regional Medical Center is located at 1431 SW 1st Ave, in Ocala, Florida, Telephone: 352-351-7200 and is approximately 1.1 miles from the Lighting Resources Facility as shown in the map on the following page.